Foundations for a theory of emergent quantum mechanics and emergent classical gravity: General theory of fundamental dynamical systems

+Another derivation of a maximal acceleration does not need the assumption $\delta m=0$.
+According to assumption A.6, there is a maximal domain $\mathcal{U}$ that determines the effect of the dynamics on $\mathcal{S}$.
+As a consequence, we have that $ \delta {m}\leq \, C\,m$, with $C$ a constant of order $1$ that depends on the size of $\mathcal{U}$.
+Hence $C$ is a measure of the size of $\mathcal{U}$ respect to the size of the sub-quantum molecule.
+At this point, we make the assumption that $C$ is uniform in $\mathcal{M}$, independently that $\mathcal{M}$ being compact or non-compact.
+Then one obtains a similar expression than \eqref{maximalacceleration}, where the exact relation depends on the constant $C$.

-\end{itemize} In the continuous approximation, where the degrees of freedom follow a continuous dynamics instead of a discrete dynamics, the assumption A.10 cannot be derived heuristically as we did.
-Hence in the continuous case, the assumption A.10 is an independent constraint on the kinematics of the theory.
-That such kinematical theory exists and is indeed compatible with the Lorentz invariance group has been shown by the author in \cite{Ricardo2014}.
-The leading order term of the geometry of maximal acceleration is a Lorentzian structure.
-In this work the Lorentzian structure has been adopted, living the full treatment of spaces with maximal acceleration for future investigations.
+In the continuous approximation, where the degrees of freedom follow a continuous dynamics instead of a discrete dynamics, the assumption A.11 cannot be derived heuristically as was done above.
+Hence in the continuous case, assumption A.11 is an independent constraint imposed in the theory.
+That such kinematical theory exists at least in an {\it effective} sense and that it is indeed compatible with the action of the Lorentz group has been shown in \cite{Ricardo2014, Ricardo2020}, although in such theory the value of the maximal acceleration is not necessarily fixed by the expression \eqref{maximalacceleration}.
+The general justification for such structures comes in the case of continuous dynamics as a consequence of the violation of the clock hypothesis of relativity theories \cite{Einstein1922} in situations where back-reaction is significatively important \cite{Mashhoon1990,Ricardo2014, Ricardo2020}.

+The geometric structures compatible with a maximal proper acceleration and a maximal speed were called {\it metrics of maximal acceleration} \cite{Ricardo2014,Ricardo2020}.
+They are not Lorentzian metrics or pseudo-Riemannian metrics, but metric structures defined in higher order jet bundles.
+In the case of spacetime geometry, the second jet bundle $J^2_0(\mathcal{M}_4)$ over the spacetime manifold $\mathcal{M}_4$; in the case of the dynamical systems that will be considered in this work, the second jet bundle $J^2_0(\mathcal{M})$ over the configuration space $\mathcal{M}$.
+However, the leading order term in a metric of maximal acceleration is a Lorentzian structure.
+In the present work, the leading order Lorentzian structure has been adopted as an approximation to the more accurate description of the spacetime structure.
+This leaves us with the need of a more precise treatment within the framework of spaces with maximal acceleration for a second stage of these investigations.

+Let us remark that the concept of minimal coordinate distance is not diffeomorphism invariant.
+According to assumption A.4, the minimal coordinate distance happens in specific local coordinate systems of $\mathcal{M}$, which has associated a very specific class of local coordinates in the spacetime $M_4$.
+However, the concept of minimal distance is an useful notion to calculate the maximal proper acceleration, which is indeed an invariant concept.
+This construction implies that the geometry that we will need to use is based on the notion of {\it maximal acceleration geometry} \cite{Ricardo2014, Ricardo2020}.
+Also, the dynamical systems that we will consider in the next chapter will be constrained to have uniform bounds for the proper acceleration and speeds.